id4h4lling/project-final/README.md

 # Final project

 This is the final project on the Tecnigo Bootcamp.
-It's a book teaser Single Page Application.
+It's a Book teaser Single Page Application.

-The book is about a group of women who during the nineteenhundreds saved their whole village from starving by walking all across northern Europe to sell and make jwellery out of human hair.
+This book is about a group of women who during the nineteenhundreds saved their whole village from starving by walking all across northern Europe to sell and make jewellery out of human hair.

 ## The problem

-The site is build with a frontend using React and gets it's content through Contentful CMS, that uses GraphQL to fetch the data.
+The site is built with a frontend using React and gets it's content through Contentful CMS, that uses GraphQL to fetch the data.
 The backend uses a express server and mongo db with a RESTFUL endpoint that is used for storing the users email.

 To start the project: frontend - npm start | backend - npm run dev